bdusell/jitsu/README.md

 encapsulation, they are insufficient to support a full suite of REST API functions.
 What's worse is that many of these built-in features have awkward interfaces or use function names which are just plain difficult to remember.
-Take the function to escape a string in HTML for example, `htmlspecialchars`, which accepts a bitmask for quoting options and a third argument for character encoding.
+For example, consider the function for HTML-escaping a string: its name is `htmlspecialchars`, and it accepts a bitmask for quoting options and a third argument for character encoding.
 This of course is not to be confused with the less useful `htmlentities`, which aggressively substitutes character entities wherever possible.
+Or consider the function to split a string by a delimiter: its name is `explode`, whereas the function named `str_split` actually partitions a string into chunks of a certain length.

 Phrame offers a normalized, more mnemonic API which irons out these quirks.
 Much of this API comes in the form of static functions so that it can be